rphuong/h4tp-covid-travel-chrome-extension/README.md

+# Trip Buddy
-# H4TP Covid Travel Chrome Extension
+## H4TP Covid Travel Chrome Extension
 This is a helpful chrome extension to alert users of covid cases and deaths in the location they would like to travel.